We all like it when we win a lot of times in a row.

 It’s like flipping a coin.
 You never know what will be the next result.

-Imagine that your trading strategy wins 50% of the trades and loses the other 50% of the trades.
+Imagine that your trading strategy wins 50% of the trades and your stop loss is hit the other 50% of the trades.

 When you win, you bank $100, and when you lose, your loss is $50.